theztefan/ghas-metrics-report/README.md

 # GitHub Advanced Security - Metrics Report Action

+> [!NOTE]
+> This project was written as temporary solution and the functionality by now is superseded by the official [Security Overview](https://docs.github.com/en/enterprise-cloud@latest/code-security/security-overview/about-security-overview) dashboard that the GitHub Advanced Security now provides.
+The project is still maintained on best effort basis and PRs are welcome.

 ## Introduction

 A GitHub Action for generating scheduled reports for GitHub Advanced Security alerts.